Seattle SuperSonics relocation to Oklahoma City: Sale of team

-In 2001, ownership of the Seattle SuperSonics transferred from Barry Ackerley to Starbucks CEO Howard Schultz.
-In the five years Schultz owned the SuperSonics, the team suffered heavy financial losses due to Schultz's plan to sell, which led Schultz to seek funding from the Washington State Legislature for a newer, more modern arena in the Puget Sound region as a replacement for KeyArena at Seattle Center.
-On July 18, 2006, the Basketball Club of Seattle, led by Schultz, sold the SuperSonics and its sister team, the Women's National Basketball Association (WNBA)'s Seattle Storm, after failing to reach an agreement with the city of Seattle over a publicly funded $220 million expansion of KeyArena.
-KeyArena was remodeled in 1995 and was the NBA's smallest venue, with a seating capacity of 17,072.
-After failing to find a local ownership group to sell the team to, Schultz talked to ownership groups from Kansas City, St. Louis, Las Vegas, San Jose and Anaheim before agreeing to sell the team to an ownership group from Oklahoma City, which pursued an NBA franchise after hosting the New Orleans Hornets franchise successfully for two seasons as the city of New Orleans rebuilt from Hurricane Katrina.
+In 2001, ownership of the Seattle SuperSonics was transferred from Barry Ackerley to Starbucks CEO Howard Schultz.
+In the next five years, the team suffered heavy financial losses due to Schultz's plan to sell, which led him to seek funding from the Washington State Legislature for a newer, more modern arena in the Puget Sound region to replace KeyArena at Seattle Center.
+On July 18, 2006, the Basketball Club of Seattle, led by Schultz, sold the SuperSonics and its sister team, the Women's National Basketball Association (WNBA)'s Seattle Storm, after failing to persuade the city of Seattle to fund a $220 million expansion of KeyArena.
+KeyArena, remodeled in 1995, was the NBA's smallest venue, with a seating capacity of 17,072.
+After failing to find a local ownership group to buy the team, Schultz talked to ownership groups from Kansas City, St. Louis, Las Vegas, San Jose, and Anaheim before agreeing to sell the team to an ownership group from Oklahoma City, which pursued an NBA franchise after hosting the New Orleans Hornets franchise for two seasons as the city of New Orleans rebuilt from Hurricane Katrina.
 The sale to Clay Bennett's ownership group for $350 million was approved by NBA owners on October 24, 2006.
-Terms of the sale required the new ownership group to "use good faith best efforts" for a term of 12 months in securing a new arena lease or venue in the Seattle metropolitan area.
+Terms of the sale required the new owners to "use good-faith best efforts" for 12 months to secure a new arena lease or venue in the Seattle metropolitan area.
 Further complicating matters, the voters of Seattle passed Initiative 91, a measure that virtually prohibited the use of public money on sporting arenas.
-This lack of taxpayer or government financial support for the team, combined with earlier losses under recent ownership groups, "likely doomed the Sonics' future in the city".
+This lack of government financial support for the team, combined with earlier losses under recent ownership groups, "likely doomed the Sonics' future in the city", a local newspaper wrote.